philips-software/spdx-builder/docs/architecture.md

 - The tool shall be easy to integrate into CI/CD build pipelines.
 - The generated bill-of-materials report shall conform to the (latest) SPDX standard.
-- Licenses from an optional external license scanner shall be integrated in the report.
+- Licenses from an optional external license "knowledge base" shall be integrated in the report.
 - The tool shall leverage existing open source tooling where possible.

 Design constraints are: